pandas-dev/pandas-governance/governance.md

 Partner.
 Financial gifts, which are recognized on the _pandas_ web site, do not enable an entity to become an Institutional Partner.
-Once an institution becomes eligible for Institutional Partnership, the Steering Committee must nominate and approve the Partnership.
+Once an institution becomes eligible for Institutional Partnership, the Steering Committee must nominate and approve the Partnership, after soliciting input from the Stewards.
 If at some point an existing Institutional Partner stops having any contributing employees, then a one year grace period commences.
 If at the end of this one year period they continue to not have any contributing employees, then their Institutional